helloabunai/ScaleHD/src/docs/Definitions.rst

 The significance levels are as follows:

  * N/A -- This means the flag contains discrete information and does not need to be interpreted in regards to genotyping quality.
  * Dependent -- This flag may be significant, depending on other flags.
-For example, a high level of somatic mosaicism may be an indicator of poor genotyping quality when the CAG repeat tract size is within a normal range (i.e. not an expanded allele).
+For example, a high level of somatic mosaicism may be an indicator of poor genotyping quality when the CAG repeat tract size is within the non HD-causing allele size range.
  * Minor -- This entity is of minor significance and in the vast majority of samples will not be a deterministic factor for genotyping quality.
  * Moderate -- This entity is of moderate significance.
-It is unlikely to render a sample's genotype invalid on it's own, but may contribute to inaccurate genotyping.
+It is unlikely to render a sample's genotype invalid on its own but may contribute to inaccurate genotyping.
  * Major -- This entity is of major significance and is strongly associated with genotyping quality.
 If any major informative flags are raised, it is recommended to manually inspect this sample.

 +----------------------------+--------------+------------------------------------------------------------------------------------------------------------------------+